-Panoramas can make for a fun and interesting option for capturing photos.
+Panoramas can make for fun and interesting options for capturing photos.
 Whether you’re shooting for a specific aspect ratio output such as wall display installation or website header, looking to incorporate a lot of visual data in the image, or just aiming for a different view, panoramas can be a creative approach.
 Personally, I’m a fan, and I’ve been shooting them for many years.
 By capturing a very wide–or, for that matter, tall–field of view, they can be dramatic.
 And they can be revealing, by adding room for a lot of visual context.

-Some newer cameras and smartphones have an automatic panorama setting built in where you can sweep the camera around the view and it’ll all be stitched together in the camera.
+Some newer cameras and smartphones have an automatic panorama setting built-in.
+They let you sweep the camera around the view, and it’ll all be stitched together in the camera.
 But as convenient as that is, you often don’t get much control over the finished product, and the resolution is often much lower than you might expect from the camera’s usual capabilities.
-You can often get much better results, and infinitely more flexibility, by taking a series of individual, overlapping images that you then later stitch together using software.
+You can often get much better results, and infinitely more flexibility, by taking a series of individual, full-resolution, overlapping images that you then later stitch together using software.

-Here’s a rundown of some of the better options for panorama stitching apps, ranging from simple, free apps to much more powerful, paid ones.
+So here’s a rundown of some of the better options for panorama stitching apps, ranging from simple, free apps, to much more powerful, paid ones.

 The best panorama apps tend to be paid ones, and not inexpensive at that.
-But there are some free options.
-Overall, their features tend to be pretty limited and their user interface not especially well polished, but if you’re dabbling or just have a one-off need, they’re a very good place to start.
+But there are also some free options available.
+Overall, their features tend to be pretty limited, and their user interface is not particularly polished.
+But if you’re dabbling or just have a one-off need, they’re a useful place to start.

-If you’re after something simple, free, and cross-platform, take a look at Hugin.
-Hugin is free and cross-platform.
+If you’re after something straightforward to use, free, and cross-platform, take a look at Hugin.

 Overall, it’s fairly basic and quite outdated now, but one thing it does especially well is multi-row (or multi-column) panoramas, which is a bread-and-butter feature of the GigaPan robots.
-But if you’re not shooting with a GigaPan or uploading the stiched images to the GigaPan site, there’s not much reason to use their app—there are better options.
-But if you are shooting with a Gigapan (in which case you’ve already made a significant investment in panorama shooting) don’t feel as though you have to use their software–other options like PTGUI and AutoPano Pro work even better and give you more flexibility.
+But if you’re not shooting with a GigaPan or uploading the stitched images to the GigaPan site, there’s not much reason to use their GigaPan Stitch–there are much better options available.
+And even if you are shooting with a Gigapan (in which case you’ve already made a significant investment in panorama shooting), don’t feel as though you have to use their software–other options like Hugin and PTGUI Pro work even better and give you more flexibility.

 You can download GigaPan Stitch here.
 There are versions for Mac and Windows.

 ICE, which stands for Image Composite Editor, is a product of one of Microsoft imaging research labs and is a good complement to the PhotoSynth technology.
 It has some unusual and really interesting features, like being able to create a still image panorama from a video pan and compositing images in ways that most stitching apps can’t.
 But it doesn’t have the end-user refinement of some of the other apps here–it basically feels a bit experimental, which is precisely what it is, of course.
 ICE is Windows only, free, and available as a standalone program or as a plugin for Photoshop.

-PTGUI is my go-to panorama stitcher, and it’s one of been using for over a decade.
-It started essentially as a graphical user interface for some underlying command line tools known as PT Tools–hence the name PTGUI.
-But over the years it has grown enormously and offers a wealth of powerful options in everything from masking out unwanted elements, manually editing control points, straightening horizons, and working with very large and multi-row panoramas.
+PTGUI Pro is my go-to panorama stitcher, and it’s one I’ve been using for over a decade.
+It started as a graphical user interface for some underlying command-line tools known as PT Tools–hence the name PTGUI.
+But over the years, it has grown enormously and offers a wealth of powerful options in everything from masking out unwanted elements, manually editing control points, straightening horizons, and working with very large and multi-row panoramas.
 It can also work with HDR panoramas, if you’ve shot multiple-exposure versions of the images.

-Overall, it’ not in the same league as PTGUI or AutoPano Pro, but it is also a lot cheaper.
+Overall, it’ not in the same league as PTGUI Pro, but it is also a lot cheaper.
 Mac only.

-Lightroom is a paid app for Windows and Mac and has a trial version available.
+Lightroom Classic is a paid app for Windows and Mac and has a trial version available.

 Adobe Photoshop is the gold standard of image editing apps, and one of its numerous features is that it can stitch panoramas.
 It doesn’t make much sense to buy Photoshop just for the panorama stitching option (called Photo Merge), but many of us already have it installed.
 And it’s quite a powerful and effective option for this task.

 Photoshop is available for Windows and Mac and is a paid app with a free trial.